tef/tef.computer/index.md

 I've written programs in Python, Ruby, Bash, Go, Java, JavaScript for money.
 I tend to end up working on automation, operations, or platform engineering.
 I usually work above POSIX and behind HTTP, too.

-I wrote an essay, <a href="https://programmingisterrible.com/post/139222674273/write-code-that-is-easy-to-delete-not-easy-to">Write code that is easy to delete, not easy to extend</a>, about how I build systems.
-More recently, I wrote <a href="https://programmingisterrible.com/post/162346490883/how-do-you-cut-a-monolith-in-half">How do you cut a monolith in half?</a>, on the difficulty of handling state and recovery inside queues.

 Email me if you have remote (UK based) roles: tef@cv.twentygototen.org.
 American Timezones aren't a problem (I have a circadian rhythm disorder).

 (I’m currently not interested in Cassandra or Kafka roles).

+# Published Works

+I wrote an essay, <a href="https://programmingisterrible.com/post/139222674273/write-code-that-is-easy-to-delete-not-easy-to">Write code that is easy to delete, not easy to extend</a>, about how I build systems.

+I gave a talk called <a href="https://youtube.com/watch?v=csyL9EC0S0c">Programming Is Terrible</a>, and it has been surprisingly popular on YouTube.

+More recently, I wrote <a href="https://programmingisterrible.com/post/162346490883/how-do-you-cut-a-monolith-in-half">How do you cut a monolith in half?</a>, on the difficulty of handling state and recovery inside queues.

 # Abridged Work History